Andrew Luck: 2013 season

 During a Week 16 23–7 victory over the Kansas City Chiefs, Luck threw for 241 yards and a touchdown.
 In doing so, he passed Peyton Manning for second place for quarterback passing yards through 2 seasons with 7,914 (Manning had 7,874 in his first 2 seasons).
 In week 17, Luck broke Cam Newton's record for yards passing in the first two seasons of a career, with 8,196 yards (Newton had 7,920 yards) in a win against the Jacksonville Jaguars.

 Luck played his first NFL home playoff game on January 4, 2014, against the fifth-seeded Kansas City Chiefs in the Wild Card Round.
 After the Colts fell back by 28 points, he led a historic comeback, capping the game with a 64-yard touchdown pass to T. Y. Hilton to take the lead for the first time, 45–44.
 The Colts defense would then deny Alex Smith a chance to get Kansas City within field goal range to end the game.
 Luck completed 29 passes for 433 yards and 4 touchdowns, in addition to recovering a fumble for a key touchdown, to record the second-biggest comeback in NFL playoff history and the largest comeback to end in regulation.
-This game was ranked #1 on NFL.com's Top Games of 2013.
+That game was ranked #1 on NFL.com's Top Games of 2013.
 The Colts lost to the New England Patriots 43–22 in the Divisional Round of the playoffs the following week.
 Luck threw for 331 yards, two touchdowns, and four interceptions.

 Luck was named to his second Pro Bowl on January 19, 2014, replacing Russell Wilson due to Wilson's participation in Super Bowl XLVIII.
-He went on to be taken first overall by Deion Sanders.
+He went on to be taken first by Deion Sanders.
 He was ranked 30th by his fellow players on the NFL Top 100 Players of 2014.